 Alternatively, you may choose to publish your long tweet as an image and in that case, the entire text gets published in a single tweet.
-The image tweets are rendered in the Roboto font (originally design by Google for Android) and thus the text in the images should be readable even on mobile screens.
+The image tweets are rendered in the Roboto font (originally designed by Google for Android) and thus the text in the images should be readable even on mobile screens.

-The main advantage with Tall Tweets is that your Twitter followers can read your entire tweet inside their favorite Twitter client.
+The main advantage with Tall Tweets is that your Twitter followers can read your entire tweet inside their favourite Twitter client.
 This is also true for image tweets since most Twitter apps (and the Twitter.com website) offer inline image previews.

 To get started, sign-in with your Twitter account, compose a tweet and hit publish.
 If there are hyperlinks in your tweet, they’ll be shortened using bit.ly.
 The app uses OAuth and therefore you won’t have to share your account credentials anywhere. ↓